Links on Android Authority may earn us a commission. Learn more.

 1. Razer Blade 17 (2021)

-Razer kicked off its early 2021 refreshes with the high-end Razer Blade Pro.
-The 17-inch model now packs 10th-gen Intel Core hardware and up to a blistering 360Hz Full HD display.
+The Razer Blade Pro 17 was great, but the company has refreshed its largest laptop series with some great improvements and a slightly more accessible price point.
+These include an 11th-generation Intel Core processor and up to a blistering 360Hz Full HD display.
 Of course, the starting price still reflects the larger size and powerful specs.

 2. Razer Blade 15 (2021)

-Razer’s Blade Pro 17 is great, but it is expensive, bigger, and overpowered to many.
+Razer’s Blade 17 is great, but it is expensive, big, and overpowered to many.
 The Razer Blade 15 strikes a better balance between price, portability, and power.
 Their latest 2021 models come improved too, giving you a bit more for your money.

-This year you can opt between a “base model” and an “advanced model”.
-The base model comes with a 10th generation Intel Core i7 processor, 16GB of RAM, and one of three GPUs (GeForce RTX 3060, RTX 3070, or RTX 3080).
-The advanced version has a 10th Gen Intel Core i7 or i9 processor, 16-32GB of RAM, and your pick between the same set of GPUs.
+This year you can opt between a “base model” and an “advanced model.”
+The base model comes with an 11th generation Intel Core i7 processor, 16GB of RAM, and one of two GPUs (GeForce RTX 3060 or RTX 3070).
+The advanced version has a 10th Gen Intel Core i7 or i9 processor, 16-32GB of RAM, and your pick between the same set of GPUs, as well as the option to get a mighty 3080.

 Also read: The best monitors you can buy

 Display capabilities can vary, as it goes with Razer laptops.
-The base model can have a display with a 144Hz Full HD, a 165Hz QHD, a 240Hz QHD, a 360Hz Full HD, or a 60Hz OLED panel with 100% DCI-P3 color fidelity.
-The advanced model can have an incredible 360Hz FHD, a 240Hz QHD, or a 4K OLED panel.
+These can have a display with a 144Hz Full HD, a 165Hz QHD, a 240Hz QHD, a 360Hz Full HD, or a 60Hz OLED 4K panel with 100% DCI-P3 color fidelity.
 And if the smaller 15-inch display isn’t enough, you can always check our list of the best monitors linked above.